What Is the Starting Salary of a Probation Officer?

 Imagine a career where you can help criminals adjust to society and become contributing members.
 Probation officers monitor convicted criminals who are sentenced to community supervision, usually instead of serving time in jail.
 Read on to see salary information for probation officers and the factors that affect earnings.

 Probation is a sentence handed down by a court where a criminal agrees to be supervised and abide by guidelines while living in a designated community instead of going to jail.
 The probation sentence may include severe restrictions on activities and travel.
 As a probation officer, you supervise probationers to ensure they abide by the probation restrictions.
 You're often called on to work with criminal treatment specialists in the successful rehabilitation of a probationer.

 These professionals are mainly employed by state and local governments.
-Job prospects for probation officers and correctional treatment specialists aren't expected to grow much at all between 2012 and 2022, according to the U.S. Bureau of Labor Statistics (BLS).
+Job prospects for probation officers and correctional treatment specialists are expected to grow 6% between 2016 and 2026, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).